Judge of the Constitutional Court

 Early in 2016, Artūrs Kučs was elected ad hoc Judge to the European Court of Human Rights, where he works on judgments in cases in which the permanent Latvian Judge cannot sit.

 Artūrs Kučs was a member of the Examination Commission of the Latvian Council of Sworn Advocates, a member of the Ethics Committee of the Latvian Association of Journalists, and during the period between 2008 and 2011 also an Arbitrator at the Academic Arbitration Court of the University of Latvia.

 Artūrs Kučs has conducted scientific research on human rights also abroad, often under prestigious grant programmes.
 It is especially noteworthy that, as a Fulbright grantee, Artūrs Kučs conducted a research at the University of Connecticut, Hartford (USA) on the freedom of speech doctrine in the judicial practice of the United States of America and the practice of the European Court of Human Rights.

-Artūrs Kučs has frequently participated in the European Law Academy seminars on the recent developments in the activity of the European Court of Human Rights, as well as in local and international-scale conferences devoted to the aspects of international law and the topical issues in human rights.
+Artūrs Kučs has frequently participated in the European Law Academy seminars on recent developments in the activity of the European Court of Human Rights, as well as in local and international-scale conferences devoted to the aspects of international law and topical issues in human rights.